swatisachan01/swatisachan01/README.md

 - Automated auditing of AI algorithmic decisions using Blockchain technology

 #### 🔭 I’m currently working on a project on XAI for financial inclusions and blockchain for the cryptographic security of AI systems.

-#### Let's connect and explore the fascinating world of AI in finance! 🚀
 Link to [University Research and Teaching Profile](https://www.liverpool.ac.uk/management/staff/swati-sachan/)

 <div align="center">